magicmq/pyspigot-documentation/quickstart.md

 ### Create Script File

 All scripts are located in the `scripts` folder within PySpigot's main plugin folder.
+PySpigot allows for creation of subfolders within the scripts folder for organizational purposes, but script names must be unique across all subfolders.

 Create a Python script file here and name it whatever you would like.
 The file name serves as the name for that script, which will be used to load and unload the script later.